ArthurBeaulieu/OstrichRemover/README.md

 # MzkOstrichRemover

 This script is a tool specially made to test a folder against the [ManaZeak naming convention](https://github.com/ManaZeak/ManaZeak/wiki/Naming-convention).
 It handles both the folder tree structure and the files themselves.
-It is highly recommended to diggest the naming convention before going any further, as explanations are about to become raw.
+It is highly recommended to read the naming convention before going any further, as explanations are raw.

 MzkOstrichRemover can detect **18 errors** per file (so far).
 Those errors are grouped in four categories that are detailed [in the wiki](https://github.com/ManaZeak/MzkOstrichRemover/wiki/Tracked-Errors), respectively: